How to Get a Remote Job

 Let’s say that you’ve already started the job hunt.
 You’ve targeted the best job sites, researched remote positions and remote companies, and sent your cover letter.
 It’s been months and you can’t even get to the interview stage.
 Don’t panic.

 Maybe it’s time to try a different strategy and develop your skills.
-Find out what type of skill sets remote employers are looking for.
+Find out what type of skill sets remote employers are looking for, especially for remote interviews.
 Also, think about which industries offer remote positions and which of them you would like to take part in, regardless of your previous education and professional experience.

 You can take courses on various platforms like Coursera or Udemy and develop your skills.
 Also, check if there are any courses in your city.
 This is a great opportunity to learn something new and meet people who are already working in the field.